-The proposed decision of ALJ Robert Haga and Jack Chang in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
-No comments were filed in response to the proposed decision.
+The proposed decision of ALJ Robert Haga and Jack Chang in this matter was mailed to the parties in accordance with Section 311 of the Public Utilities

+Code and comments were allowed under Rule 14.3 of the Commission's Rules of Practice and Procedure.
+Comments were filed on , and reply No comments were filed on by in response to the proposed decision.